-Excavate to the bottom of footing, to the over-excavation limits shown in the Plans, or as directed by the Engineer.
+Excavate to the bottom of footing, to the over-excavation limits shown in the Plans or as required for forming. , or as directed by the Engineer.
 Save any suitable materials for backfill.
 Provide areas for the disposal of all unsuitable materials, and dispose of them in a satisfactory method.
 Compact the foundation soils below the footing as shown in the Plans or described herein before constructing the footing.